Trepan-Debuggers/remake/docs/debugger/syntax.rst

 a "comment" commant.)

 Within a single command, tokens are then white-space split.
-Again, this process disregards quotes or symbols that have meaning in Python.
+Again, this process disregards quotes or symbols that have meaning in GNU Make.
 Some commands like :ref:`expand <expand>`, have access to the untokenized string entered after the command name.